-- Read a significant sampling of the writings that constitute the canon of American literature from 1890 toward the present - Become familiar with or identify major writers, works, genres, trends, and styles from 1890 toward the present - Write papers responding critically to both primary and secondary texts, building on skills developed in English Composition II - Understand and analyze the relationships between Irish-American and American culture (historical, intellectual, social, political, economic from 1890 onwards and individual writers and their works - Discover a sense of how Irish-American identity is developed and exemplified through literature - Analyze and discuss texts, using literary terms and themes introduced in English Composition II, to guide and inform the aesthetic experience of reading - Appreciate the personal relevance and shared values of literature, and the depth of feeling that comes with recognition of the universal human condition
+- Read and experience a significant sampling of the writings that constitute the canon of dramatic literature from 1860 toward the present. - Become familiar with major playwrights, plays, trends, and styles of dramatic literature from 1860 toward the present. - Write papers responding critically to both primary and secondary texts, research, and viewing of productions, building on skills developed in English Composition II. - Understand and analyze the relationship among world cultures (social, political, intellectual, historical, and economic) from 1860 onwards as they relate to individual writers and their works. - Discover a sense of how the human condition is reflected upon, developed and experienced through dramatic literature - Analyze and discuss texts, using literary terms and themes introduced in English Composition II to inform and guide the aesthetic experience of reading - Appreciate the personal relevance and shared values of literature, and the depth of feeling that comes with recognition of the universal human condition - Identify how playwrights use dramatic character, dramatic language, and play structure to convey meaning. - Understand the genre of dramatic literature as it is distinguished from other genres by reflecting on drama and performance; dramaturgy; dramatic time & space; drama's landscape, stages, meanings and messages.

-Strengthen Core Competencies\\in order to increase success in this and other courses and in the workplace
+Strengthen Core Competencies in order to increase success in this and other courses and in the workplace.